alaiacano/alaiacano.github.io/_posts/2021-08-15-interviews.markdown

                \ -> reverse_list -> print_values
 ```

-So we can change the yaml config format a bit to include an `id` for each task and a `parent` indicating the ID of upstream task.
+So we can change the YAML config format a bit to include an `id` for each task and a `parent` indicating the ID of upstream task.
 The new config will look like this.
 It's a breaking change, so we've moved to `apiVersion: 2`.

 <script src="https://gist.github.com/35a63e7631b60641fc0342f31461b80d.js?file=pipeline2.yaml" type="text/javascript"></script>